-Pleckgate recognises the importance that SRE can play in contributing to the development of healthy young people and this policy is designed to ensure that our pupils have access to all the teaching and resources that are required to enable them to make prudent judgements about sex and relationships.
+Pleckgate recognises the importance that RSE can play in contributing to the development of healthy young people and this policy is designed to ensure that our pupils have access to all the teaching and resources that are required to enable them to make prudent judgements about relationships and sex.

 - Foster self-esteem, self-awareness and a sense of personal moral responsibility

 - Help develop skills in communication, decision-making and assertiveness

 - Prepare students to avoid unnecessary risks and dangers

 The school will endeavour to deliver relationship and sex education within a moral and values framework.
 This will be done through:

 - Promotion of abstinence before the age of consent